milomedia/tilix/services/index.md

     Building on experience of long term IT leadership assignments with [Ovo](https://www.ovoenergy.com/) and [Good Energy](https://www.goodenergy.co.uk/), Tilix provides a range of IT management and IT governance services to SMEs in the energy, sustainability and clean-tech markets.

     For organisations without an IT Director, Tilix offers a fractional CIO service.
 For SMEs with an in-house IT capability, Tilix provides ad hoc advisory, interim management and project based solutions on an as needed basis.
+- template: content-block
+  headline: Brokering Partnerships
+  text: |-
+    It is not surprising that **Key Partnerships** is the first section of the [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas).
+There is no such thing as end to end or we can do it all.

+    Tilix works as a partnership broker to help our clients push forwards their commercial success in the transition to smart and digital energy.
 date: '2019-03-18T11:31:12.000+00:00'

 ---